 As a midwife, you would be part of a multi-disciplinary team that supports new mothers in this time.
 A lot of midwives will also choose to consolidate their training and specialise in one specific area of midwifery care.

-Your sole focus is providing a duty of care to those on the journey of motherhood.
+Your sole focus as a midwife is providing a duty of care to those on the journey of motherhood.
 Helping them as they adjust from not having a baby to then having a baby.
 Which is a huge transition for any new mother to make.

 If you are considering a role in midwifery, read on below to gain further insight into the role of a midwife.

 One of the main misconceptions of midwifery is that the focus is on the baby.
 In reality, a midwife would see new mothers throughout their 9 months of pregnancy.
 Help deliver the baby and then continue to provide support through post-natal care.